leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/local_view.rst

       Instead, each view has an independent cursor location.
    Layers
       Local view bypasses layers, using only the selected objects when entering local view.
-      Although new objects may be added while in local view.
+      Although new objects can be added while in local view.

 .. tip::